bugsbugsbux/notes-on-nix/notes-on-nix.md

     To disable root, set `users.users.root.hashedPassword="!";` and make very sure that a user has `sudo` access and an `initialPassword`, and that the `console.keyMap` is set correctly.

-  Now, install with `nixos-install`, then `reboot` if it worked.
-If it failed, fix the config and rerun `nixos-install`.
-It will prompt for a root password.

 ## Installing NixOS over the internet